HenryDykhne/stock-news/README.md

 >When the user selects the valid csv file,
 >
 >Then The blacklists within will be imported into the user.
+#### Analysis:
+* Code for adding a file of blacklists resides in the `Blacklist` class.
+* Single responsibility: It only imports the blacklists.
+It references the `CSVImporter` class which itself is built with both functions being responsible only for one task.
+(Importing and parsing)
+* Open closed: The `CSVImporter` class makes use of the open/closed principle because it is an implementation of my `DataImporter`.
+Thus, the `DataImporter` is closed for modification but open to extension.

 ### User Story 2:
 #### Story: